SparkliTwizzl/plurality-utilities/documentation/docs/user-guide/modules/text-shortcut-script-generation/petrichor-script.md

 `Find keys` and `replace values` are defined in comma-separated lists surrounded by curly brackets ( `{` / `}` ).

-The lists cannot contain blank items, and they must contain the same number of items as each other.
+The `find` and `replace` lists cannot contain blank items.

+The `find` and `replace` lists must contain the same number of items as each other.
-`replace` tokens must be paired with a matching `find` token, and must come after it.

-`find` tokens can be present without a matching `replace` token.
-This will cause all the `find` keys to be simply removed from a template.

 !!! note

 	`Find keys` are case-sensitive.

+!!! note

+	If a `find` token does not have a matching `replace` token, all the `find` keys will just be removed from the template.

 ???+ important "Find token restrictions"